-We are committed to placing our clients first in all that we do.
+The Group is committed to placing our clients first in all that we do.

-We will always aim to meet our client's expectations by providing an extensive range of quality thoroughbred services.
+The Group will always aim to meet our client's expectations by providing an extensive range of quality thoroughbred services.

-We pride ourselves on achievements and continually strive to improve our performance.
+The Group prides itself on achievements and continually strive to improve our performance.

-We are dynamic team focused on professionalism and a will to succeed.
+The Group has a dynamic team focused on professionalism and a will to succeed.

-We will continually strive to be the most efficient and innovative stud in Victoria, Australia.
+The Group will continually strive to be the most efficient and innovative stud in Victoria, Australia.